 Cannot be repeated more often than 6 weeks to avoid over-processing

-Keratin Lash Infusion
+Keratin Infusing Lash Lift

 Pros:

-Can be repeated as often as desired (but 6-8 weeks is typical)
+Can be repeated as often as desired (but 8 weeks is typical)

 Cons: